-To direct storm water runoff away from the foundation
+To direct storm water runoff away from the foundation:

 - Tamp (mechanically compact) the back-fill to prevent later settling.

-See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Certified Homes, and Indoor airPLUS.
+See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Single-Family New Homes, and Indoor airPLUS.

 Because no waterproofing system is 100% foolproof, the best defense against water intrusion through the foundation is to prevent water from saturating the soil around the foundation.
 This can be done by constructing the foundation and grading the site so that water drains away from the house on all sides (see Figure 1).

 - Grade to build up the site before construction, if needed, to create a slope that will carry water down and away from the foundation on all four sides.

 - Excavate, install foundation footings, stem wall, and slab.
 Install footing drain pipe, waterproofing, and any exterior insulation.

 - After construction, back-fill to the foundation walls, grade the slope, cap the top layer of the grade with 2 to 4 inches of silty clay, and mechanically compact the soils to prevent later settling.

 The 2009, 2012, and 2015 International Residential Code require impervious surfaces within 10 feet of the building’s foundation to have a slope of 2% away from the foundation.
 ENERGY STAR Single-Family New Homes requires permeable surfaces sloped ≥ 0.5 inch per foot away from the home for ≥ 10 feet.
 ENERGY STAR also states: